MicroEJ/docs/ApplicationDeveloperGuide/stackTraceReader.rst

 Installation
 ============

-This tool is a built-in platform tool.
+This tool is a built-in Architecture tool.

 Use (Standalone Application)